Samsung today announced the availability of the 980 PRO NVMe SSD as the flagship upgrade to the 970 PRO that came out two years ago.

 A familiar SSD at heart

 Despite supporting the next-gen PCIe, the Samsung 980 PRO is a familiar NVMe SSD.
-It comes in the standard 2280 design — it’s 22 mm wide and 80 mm long — and requires an M.2 slot to work.
+It comes in the standard 2280 designโit's 22 mm wide and 80 mm longโand requires an M.2 slot to work.
+The drive is single-sidedโincluding the 2TB version.
+It's skinny and will fit in any NVMe application.

-What’s more, the new drive also uses the helpful Samsung Magician software which allows users to manage a lot of aspects in the SSD’s performance and status.
+What's more, the new drive also uses the helpful Samsung Magician software, which allows users to manage many aspects of the SSD's performance and status.
 These include overprovisioning, performance testing, firmware updates, and a lot more.

 Samsung 980 PRO: Excellent performance

-Indeed, it’s the first SSD I’ve worked with that has the sustained speed of some 1500 MB/s when doing both writings and reading at the same time via PCIe 3.0.
+Indeed, it's the first SSD I've worked with that has the sustained speed of some 1500 MB/s when doing both writings and reading simultaneously via PCIe 3.0.
 Add another 150 MB/s when you use it with PCIe 4.0.

 As in real-world usage, the new SSD was impressive, too.
 I’ve been using the 970 PRO as my go-to SSD and didn’t expect much of a difference.
 But the 980 PRO indeed cut the boot time by a few seconds.
 On top of that, games and heavy software, like Photoshop, took noticeably shorter times to load.